solimike/rppal-pifacedigital/src/async-interrupts.md

 Spawns a separate thread that then blocks until an interrupt is raised and then calls the supplied callback.

+The provided callback is called with a single parameter `level` that represents the level on the _Raspberry Pi's GPIO_ input pin (not the MCP23S17).
+As the interrupts are active-low, this will always be `GpioLevel::Low` for the real code.
+The parameter is replaced with a dummy `bool` when the **mockspi** feature is enabled as the GPIO code cannot be guaranteed to compile in non-target environments so the feature-flag causes it to be skipped.
+Since this parameter is unlikely to be of interest, it will normally be an anonymous placeholder (_i.e._ `|_|`) and so will compile equally well with or without the **mockspi** feature.

 Note that a potential to deadlock exists if there is already an interrupt raised by the hardware when the async interrupts are enabled: the GPIO won't raise an interrupt as it will not see the High-Low transition but nothing will clear the existing interrupt.